Commensurators of abelian subgroups of biautomatic groups: Introduction

 where we write $\mathbf{x}^{\mathbf{w}} := x_1^{w_1} \cdots x_n^{w_n}$ for any $\mathbf{w} = (w_1,\ldots,w_n) \in \Z^n$.
 It was shown \cite[Theorem~1.1]{leary-minasyan} that such a group $G(A,L)$ is CAT(0) if and only if $A$ is conjugate in $GL_n(\R)$ to an orthogonal matrix, and biautomatic if and only if $A$ has finite order.
 Thus, such groups provide first examples of CAT(0) groups that are not biautomatic.

 A special case of Leary--Minasyan groups for $n = 1$ are the \emph{Baumslag--Solitar groups}, defined for $p,q \in \Z \setminus \{0\}$ by the presentation $BS(p,q) = \langle x,t \mid tx^pt^{-1} = x^q \rangle$.
 It is well-known that $BS(p,q)$ is biautomatic if $|p| = |q|$ (because it is cubulated, for instance), and that $BS(p,q)$ cannot be embedded in a biautomatic group if $|p| \neq |q|$ \cite[Corollary~6.8]{gersten-short}.
-This motivated a question \cite[Question~12.2]{leary-minasyan}, which asks if a similar dichotomy is true for arbitrary Leary--Minasyan groups.
+This motivated a question \cite[Question~12.2]{leary-minasyan}, suggested by K.-U.\ Bux, which asks if a similar dichotomy is true for arbitrary Leary--Minasyan groups.
 We settle this question in the affirmative: that is, $G(A,L)$ is either biautomatic or not embeddable into a biautomatic group.

 \begin{thm} Let $A \in GL_n(\Q)$, and let $L$ be a finite-index subgroup of $\Z^n \cap A^{-1}(\Z^n)$.
 Then $G(A,L)$ is a subgroup of a biautomatic group if and only if $A$ has finite order.
 In particular, there exist CAT(0) groups that are not embeddable into biautomatic groups. \end{thm}